drhsqlite/fossil-mirror/www/globs.md

 [pg]: https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_13

-The bracket expresssions above require some additional explanation:
+The bracket expressions above require some additional explanation:

  *  A range of characters may be specified with `-`, so `[a-f]` matches exactly the same characters as `[abcdef]`.
 Ranges reflect Unicode